BEEmod/BEE2.4/FAQ.md

 ### I exported my BEE2.4 map to Hammer and it won't compile/music won't play/<some other issue\>.

-`puzzlemaker_export` does not work with BEE2.4, as the custom compiler is not able to modify the map and make it actually able to compile.
-To use BEE2 maps in Hammer, set Spawn Point to Elevator and disable Restart When Reaching Exit.
-Compile your map in Puzzlemaker, then open `maps/styled/preview.vmf` in Hammer and resave it under a different filename so it doesn't get overwritten.
-This method still has issues, however, and it's generally better to recreate the map from scratch in Hammer even if you're not using BEE2.
+`puzzlemaker_export` does not work with BEEmod, as the custom compiler isn't able to modify the map and make it actually functional.
+Before reading on however, keep in mind that exporting Puzzlemaker maps to Hammer is usually not the best idea.
+If you want to make extensive modifications to a map, or are just starting out learning Hammer, it's generally easier to build a map from scratch, as Puzzlemaker maps are generated in a complex way making them difficult to edit by hand.
+Only consider exporting if you just want to make small adjustments to a map, and already have experience using Hammer.

-If you just want to make a few small edits, another option is to put those things into instances, then import them into BEE as custom items.
-This allows you to place them directly into your Puzzlemaker map, instead of having to modify it.
-The process of creating custom items won't be fully described here, but you can read up on the [package format](https://github.com/BEEmod/BEE2-items/wiki/Package-Format) and the [custom item tutorial](https://github.com/BEEmod/BEE2-items/wiki/itemstutorial) to get started.
-If you need help with anything, feel free to ask for help in #ucp-development on the Discord server.
+If this is still what you want to do, first set Spawn Point to Elevator and disable Restart When Reaching Exit in the BEE2 app.
+Compile your map in Puzzlemaker, then open `maps/styled/preview.vmf` in Hammer and resave it to a different location so it doesn't get overwritten.
+Additionally, check your Build Programs settings to make sure that you're using the BEE2 version of VRAD (simply called `vrad.exe`), as this is needed for some features such as music to work.

 ### Why is BTS being removed?

-The BTS style was made back before BEE2.4, our direction has changed long since then.
-The style doesn't work in PeTI and it has become increasingly difficult to develop it.
-We've decided that its best to remove it, at least for now.
-The style might make a return if we have time to develop it or if someone else in the community steps in to work on it.
-For now this is where we part ways with the BTS style.
+The BTS style was made back before BEE2.4, and our direction has long since changed.
+The style doesn't work in the Puzzlemaker and it has become increasingly difficult to maintain and develop.
+As such, we've decided that it's best to remove it, at least for now.
+The style might make a return if we have time to develop it or if someone else in the community steps in to work on it, but it would likely take on a different form, and nothing regarding this is being worked on right now.